 Shaving your Husky is a very big “no no”, no matter how warm your climate is.
 A Husky’s coat actually helps block out harmful sun rays and helps regulate the dog’s temperature.
 If you shave the coat off your Husky is likely to overheat or get cold very quickly, not to mention look ridiculous!

 You can call in a professional dog groomer to help, but the reality is you can’t have them present 24 hours a day.
-You will just need to accept the build up of fur around home and try to deal with it the best you can.
+You will just need to accept the build-up of fur around the home and try to deal with it the best you can.

 Owners of smaller Husky dogs such as Minis and the Alaskan Klee Kai suggest the problem is more manageable because of the smaller dog size.

 Owning a Husky comes with special responsibilities in the grooming department.
 Enjoy a positive attitude that after all the playful mess that your dog will leave during shedding season, you will have a very clean and good-looking dog for another 6 months!